Daam

 Daam (دام, lit.
-Price) is a Pakistani drama television series which premiered on ARY Digital on 11 June 2010 and last episode was aired on 15 October 2010.
-This drama has total 18 episodes.The series is directed by award winning TV director Mehreen Jabbar, is written by popular Urdu novelist Umera Ahmad and produced by Humayun Saeed and Abdullah Kadwani's production house 7th Sky Entertainment.
+Price) is a Pakistani drama television series which premiered on ARY Digital on 11 June 2010 and its last episode aired on 15 October 2010.
+The 18-episode series is directed by Mehreen Jabbar, is written by popular Urdu novelist Umera Ahmad and produced by Humayun Saeed and Abdullah Kadwani's production house 7th Sky Entertainment.

 It was rebroadcast by ARY Network on ARY Zauq in 2013 and was also aired in India on Zindagi, premiering on 26 October 2015.
-The shows ended its run in India on 29 November 2015.
+The show ended its run in India on 29 November 2015.